 “Spooked” started out as a recurring special episode on storytelling podcast “Snap Judgement.”
 It was so popular that “Snap Judgement’s” host, Glynn Washington, spun “Spooked” off into its very own show.
 Guests tell stories about their experiences with the paranormal and their encounters with the unexplainable.
-They’re ostensibly true, but they sound like campfire stories come to life.
+They’re ostensibly true, but they sound like campfire stories come to life – the perfect Halloween podcasts.
+“Spooked” was recently acquired by the pay-to-listen podcatcher Luminary, but you can still listen to many of the episodes for free.

 “Dr. Death” is the terrifying true story of Dr. Christopher Duntsch, a Dallas neurosurgeon.
 Bad back?
 Chronic pain?
 Don’t go under this doctor’s knife.
 Dr. Duntsch had a nasty habit of turning spine surgeries into grisly hack jobs (that only some of his patients survived).
 “Dr. Death” is the story of a dangerous doctor – and the whistleblowers who took him down.